Micke Grove Zoo

 • Natural Diet: Insects and spiders

-• Status in the Wild: Least Concern (Common)
+• Status in the Wild: Common

-European Roller The European roller's light blue feathers look stunning when they are in flight
+The European roller's light blue feathers look stunning when they are in flight

 Nest boxes were setup in the exhibit that the European rollers used for breeding